 We all have distinct attributes, and one of those attributes that characterize us is our height.
 However, height varies around the world.
-So, as a result, you may be wondering what is considered tall in the Philippines?
+So, as a result, you may wonder what is considered tall in the Philippines.

 Besides discussing what is considered tall in the Philippines, let us walk you through some of the tallest Filipino basketball players and the tallest men in the Philippines.